-- English/SLAT 506: Modern English Grammar for TESL: This course covers basic concepts in linguistics and English grammar for teachers of English as a global language, and is useful for students of TESL, English, and Linguistics.
+- English/SLAT 506: Linguistics and Grammar for TESOL: This course covers basic concepts in linguistics and English grammar for teachers of English as a global language, and is useful for students of TESL, English, and Linguistics.
 The first part of the course will introduce linguistics through both structural and functional perspectives-the development, social context, textual structures, syntax, words, and sounds of English.
 The second part of the course, grounded in real pedagogical examples, introduces the pedagogy of English grammar. (required) - English 555: Methods I: Introduction to TESOL: This course will provide a general overview of the TESL profession covering prominent theories, methodologies, and procedures influencing the field.
 Throughout the semester, students will engage in a range of theoretical, pedagogical, and reflective activities to inform their instructional practices.
+They will also become familiar with diverse educational contexts in which English is taught and learned as well as standards, materials, methods, and assessment tools used in such settings. (required) - English/SLAT 560: Teaching Listening, Speaking and Pronunciation: This course provides an introduction to the teaching of second, foreign, or additional language (L2) speech, listening, and pronunciation in diverse contexts.
+Through readings, discussions, and activities, you will develop your understanding of the theory, research, and practice of L2 speech, listening, and pronunciation.
+We will explore a range of issues, including L2 oral/aural development, identity, pedagogical approaches, course design, feedback on student oral performance, and assessment.
+While we will work to develop familiarity with L2 speaking, listening, and pronunciation research and theory, the course will be grounded in practical and hands-on work with the goal of building your pedagogical knowledge as well as tools and strategies for working with second language speakers across settings. - English/SLAT 580: Teaching Second Language Writing: This course provides an introduction to the teaching of second, foreign, or additional language (L2) writing in diverse contexts.
+Through readings, discussions, and activities, you will develop your understanding of the theory, research, and practice of L2 writing.
+We will explore a range of issues, including L2 writing development, culture and identity, pedagogical approaches, course design, feedback on student writing, and writing assessment.
+While we will work to develop familiarity with L2 writing research and theory and its inter-relations with L1 composition, the course will be grounded in practical and hands-on work with the goal of building your pedagogical knowledge as well as tools and strategies for working with second language writers across settings.

-They will also become familiar with diverse educational contexts in which English is taught and learned as well as standards, materials, methods, and assessment tools used in such settings. (required) - English/SLAT 580: Second Language Writing: Second language writing is a growing area of interdisciplinary study that draws on insights from applied linguistics, second language studies, and writing studies.
-This course will provide an overview of the theory and practice of second language writing.
-We will explore topics such as L2 writing processes and development, L2 texts, biliteracy, pedagogical approaches and strategies, culture, and identity.
-GTAs who wish to teach ESL composition courses (106, 107, or 108) must take this course before or while doing so. (elective) - English/SLAT 589: Internet Technologies in L2 Teaching and Learning: This course explores theory, practice, and pedagogical application of the latest Internet and computer technologies in second/foreign language education, including synchronous and asynchronous chat, blog, wiki/collaborative docs, audio (podcasting), video, virtual world/digital gaming, mobile/handheld computing, and social media technologies, in view of CALL (computer-assisted language learning), CMC (computer-mediated communication), SLA/D (second language acquisition and development), and literacy/ies research.
-Class activities will include small group discussions, presentations, and hands-on use of the technologies being discussed. (elective) - English/SLAT 596j: Second Language Acquisition Research: This course is designed to explore the nature of research in SLA and to help situate students theoretically and methodologically in this research domain.
-The focus is on classroom-oriented research in various educational settings, which investigates both qualitative and quantitative approaches to research and processes of conducting research, from identifying problems, formulating research questions, collecting, analyzing, and interpreting data, to writing up research for presentation and publication. (elective)
+- English/SLAT 589: Internet Technologies in L2 Teaching and Learning: This course explores theory, practice, and pedagogical application of the latest Internet and computer technologies in second/foreign language education, including synchronous and asynchronous chat, blog, wiki/collaborative docs, audio (podcasting), video, virtual world/digital gaming, mobile/handheld computing, and social media technologies, in view of CALL (computer-assisted language learning), CMC (computer-mediated communication), SLA/D (second language acquisition and development), and literacy/ies research.
+Class activities will include small group discussions, presentations, and hands-on use of the technologies being discussed. (required) - English/SLAT 5960 (Special Topics): Genre Theory and Pedagogy: Although the term genre is often associated with literary forms, its use has expanded to texts and social practices ranging from academic research articles to political blog posts.
+Applied linguists, rhetoricians, and language and writing teachers have increasingly turned to genre as an important concept in understanding the "stabilized-for-now" texts (in the broadest sense) that occur in response to recurring situations-texts that are often essential for participating in academic, public, and professional environments.